Avraham Gover: Early life and education

-Avraham Gover was born in Lwów, Poland to holocaust survivor parents – Hella and Aharon Graubart, and emigrated to Israel with his family in 1949.
+Avraham Gover was born in Lviv, Soviet Union to holocaust survivor parents – Hella and Aharon Graubart, and emigrated to Israel with his family in 1949.
 He studied at "Kugel" high school in Holon, and served in the IDF as a communications officer.

 He received his B.S. in Physics with distinction in 1968, and his M.S. in Solid State Physics with special distinction (1971) from Tel Aviv University.

 His Ph.D. degree was received in 1975 from California Institute of Technology (Caltech).
 Under the supervision of Prof. Amnon Yariv, Gover authored the thesis Wave Interactions in Periodic Structures and Periodic Dielectric Waveguides, laying foundation for the theory of electron beam radiators and Free Electron Lasers (FEL) in the high gain regime.

 During his M.S. studies, Gover was a consultant at Tadiran Transistors Plant, involved in the first development of Integrated Circuits in Israel.
 During his Ph.D. studies, Gover was also a consultant at Meret - Electro-Optic Industry and at Heliotech, division of Spectrolab, involved in first development of Vertical Multi-Junction Solar Cells.

 Academic career

 In 1976 Gover became a Research Fellow in Caltech, and in 1977 he joined Tel Aviv University as a Senior Lecturer in the Department of Physical Electronics of the Engineering faculty of Tel Aviv University.

 Gover served as the Head of the Kranzberg Institute of Electronic Devices Research, at Tel Aviv University in 1984-1985, and became a full professor in 1991.

 In 1988, Gover founded and headed a consortium for the development of the first Israeli FEL facility, including Tel-Aviv University, Weizmann Institute, Rafael Advanced Defense Systems and NRC.
 The consortium was steered by Yuval Neeman, the Israeli Minister of Science and Technology at the time.
 First lasing was demonstrated on Weizmann’s Electrostatic Tandem Accelerator in 1998.

-In 2003 Gover founded the FEL National Knowledge Center for Radiation Sources and Applications of the Israeli Ministry of Science – a collaboration of Tel Aviv and Ariel Universities - and he heads it since.
+In 2003 Gover founded the FEL National Knowledge Center for Radiation Sources and Applications of the Israeli Ministry of Science – a collaboration of Tel Aviv and Ariel Universities – and he heads it since.

 Gover was holding the Ludwig Jokel Chair of Electronics at Tel-Aviv University during 2006-2010, and in 2011 he retired from Tel Aviv as professor emeritus.

 Gover has mentored over 40 Master and PhD students and postdocs in the Faculty of Engineering, Physical Electronics Department and the Physics Department at Tel Aviv University.
 He also co-advised 3 PhD students in UCLA Physics Department, CA, USA.

 During his sabbaticals, Gover was a visiting professor at Stanford University, Brookhaven National Lab, N.Y, University of California, Santa Barbara, University of Maryland, College Park, and University of California, L.A.
 He was also a Cheng Tsang Man Endowed Professor at the Nanyang Technological University, Singapore.